 Maternal Center of Excellence

-The MCOE will emerge as a state-of-the-art facility for quality care delivery and a model for training the next generation of health care workers in a rural setting.
+The MCOE is a state-of-the-art facility for quality care delivery and a model for training the next generation of health care workers in a rural setting.

 Chiara Herold / PIH